Manuelcoder02/Guess-game/README.md

  -------- EASY MODE --------
  -
 You are to guess a number between 1 and 15, click on check.
-If the number guess is lower than the secret number, a message will be displayed that it is "Too low!"
+You have 30 guesses.
+You lose the game once you run out of guesses If the number guess is lower than the secret number, a message will be displayed that it is "Too low!"
 If the number guess is higher than the secret number, a message will also be displayed that it is "Too high".
 Note that: Whenever your guesses are wrong (low or high), your point/score is reduced.